pumascript/puma-cli/README.md

 > git clone https://github.com/pumascript/puma-cli.git.
 > npm install

-Because the PumaScript version for npm is deprecated you should:

-> Copy the pumasript.js file from the dist folder of the main PumaScript repository and replace the one found in the node_module/pumascript/dist folder of the puma-cli project.

 To run puma-cli without prefixing the node command, run the following command within the location of the puma-cli.js file:
 > npm link